peepzoz/peepzoz/README.md

       </p>
       <p>
         <p align="center">
           Feel free to ask questions about me or my character... sona...
-I honestly don't know what Zoz anymore.
-If you'd like to ask me somewhere else outside of the guestbook, my email (zozpeep@gmail.com) is always available!
+I honestly don't know what Zoz is anymore.
+If you'd like to ask somewhere else outside of the guestbook, my email (zozpeep@gmail.com) is always available!
       </p>
       <p>
         <p align="center">